 Consumers Energy ready for the possibility of more storms tomorrow

-WEST MICHIGAN — Crews just finished cleaning up after last week’s storms, and more thunderstorms with the possibility of high winds are on the way tomorrow.
+WEST MICHIGAN — Crews just finished cleaning up after last week’s storms, but now the possibility of more thunderstorms with high winds Wednesday has Consumers Energy on standby.

-“We first look in state, because those crews can get to the scene faster than out-of-state crews,” said Roger Morgenstern, Consumer’s Energy Spokesman.
+“We first look in state, because those crews can get to the scene faster than out-of-state crews,” said Consumers Energy spokesperson Roger Morgenstern.
 “One of the challenges with out-of-state crews is if you have a large storm, those states may be affected, too.
-What we had with the weekend storm is it was pretty confined to Michigan.
-So we were able to get those crews from other states.”
+What we had with the weekend storm is it was pretty confined to Michigan, so we were able to get those crews from other states.”

-Crews from Kentucky, Tennessee, Indiana, and Illinois helped restore power after Friday morning’s storms.
+Crews from Kentucky, Tennessee, Indiana, and Illinois helped restore power to West Michigan after Friday morning’s storms.

 Morgenstern adds that West Michigan crews are back to working regular days now and are rested for the possibility of another large scale power outage event.